16 Top-Rated Attractions & Things to Do in Ventura, CA

 Museum of Ventura County

-Near the Mission San Buenaventura, this non-profit museum details the people and events that shaped Ventura County into what it is today.
-It features rotating exhibits and over 30,000 pieces of artwork and artifacts routinely on display.
+This non-profit museum details the people and events that shaped Ventura County into what it is today.
+It's near Mission San Buenaventura and features rotating exhibits with over 30,000 pieces of artwork and artifacts routinely on display.

 The permanent Chumash Gallery at the museum is dedicated to the original inhabitants of the region.
 Other exhibits include the Music of the Masters collection, celebrating the rich heritage behind the Ojai and Ventura Music Festivals.